shashanklal01/iMessage-Lyric-Bot/README.md

 <br>

 ## Customer Reviews
-This program guarantees a 65% chance of getting blocked, and a 100% chance of your friends hating you
+This program guarantees atleast a 65% chance of getting blocked, and a 100% chance of your friends hating you
 <br>
 <br>
 <br>